Lady Gaga: 2015–2017: American Horror Story, Joanne, and Super Bowl performances

 Gaga played a witch named Scathach in American Horror Story: Roanoke, the series' sixth season, which ran from September to November 2016.
 Her role in the fifth season of the show ultimately influenced her future music, prompting her to feature "the art of darkness".
 In September 2016, she released her fifth album's lead single, "Perfect Illusion", which topped the charts in France and reached number 15 in the US.
 The album, titled Joanne, was named after Gaga's late aunt, who was an inspiration for the music.
 It was released on October 21, 2016, and became Gaga's fourth number one album on the Billboard 200, making her the first woman to reach the US chart's summit four times in the 2010s.
 The album's second single, "Million Reasons", followed the next month and reached number four in the US.
 She later released a piano version of the album's title track in 2018, which won a Grammy for Best Pop Solo Performance.
 To promote the album, Gaga embarked on the three-date Dive Bar Tour.

 Gaga performed as the headlining act during the Super Bowl LI halftime show on February 5, 2017.
 Her performance featured a group of hundreds of lighted drones forming various shapes in the sky above Houston's NRG Stadium—the first time robotic aircraft appeared in a Super Bowl program.
-It attracted 117.5 million viewers in the United States, exceeding the game's 111.3 million viewers and making it the second most-watched Super Bowl halftime show to date.
+It attracted 117.5 million viewers in the United States, exceeding the game's 111.3 million viewers and making it the third most-watched Super Bowl halftime show at the time.
 The performance led to a surge of 410,000 song downloads in the United States for Gaga and earned her an Emmy nomination in the Outstanding Special Class Program category.
 CBS Sports included her performance as the second best in the history of Super Bowl halftime shows.
 In April, Gaga headlined the Coachella Valley Music and Arts Festival.
 She also released a standalone single, "The Cure", which reached the top 10 in Australia.
 Four months later, Gaga began the Joanne World Tour, which she announced after the Super Bowl LI halftime show.
 Gaga's creation of Joanne and preparation for her halftime show performance were featured in the documentary Gaga: Five Foot Two, which premiered on Netflix that September.
 Throughout the film, she was seen suffering from chronic pain, which was later revealed to be the effect of a long-term condition called fibromyalgia.
 In February 2018, it prompted Gaga to cancel the last ten shows of the Joanne World Tour, which ultimately grossed $95 million from 842,000 tickets sold.